 Lil Gadgets Connect+ Headphones:

 Designed specifically for kids, these headphones have a couple features that make them ideal for traveling kiddos.
 First of all, they are volume controlled.
 So no more worrying that your kids are going to blow their eardrums out.
 Second, they have a built in SharePort(r) that allows one kid to plug into the other’s in the event that they are listening to the same thing (no additional connector or dongle required!).
 They’re sturdy and they fold up into their own little carrying pouch for easy transport.
-Caroline has the pink; Leo has the green, and these are a MUST HAVE if we go on any lengthy trips.
+These are a MUST HAVE if we go on any lengthy trips.

 Sunny Tag Waterproof Case Phone Pouch: